 But most of all, they have fun while learning valuable skills.

 Carmel’s class started to use lollipop sticks for arts/crafts.
-They made little bowls from the sticks in a simple format.
-But simple or not, the results were so nice that the older children tried it also.
+They made little bowls from the sticks.
+The results were so nice that the older children tried it also.

 On two occasions we had Mo Robertson with us.
 She worked with Deirdre’s class showing them the decoupage-technique.
 This is a decorating style that can be used to up-cycle older items and to give them a new look.
 The children thoroughly enjoyed the activity and the results.